 There are a lot of smart people who truly care about your success and are willing to take the time to teach you.
 You just need to reach out and ask.
 (Remember, find a mentor!)

-Coupled with a cross selling strategy and rock solid plan, you will quickly earn your place on the leaderboard!
+Coupled with a cross selling strategy and rock solid plan, you will quickly earn your place on the Mortgage Protection leader board!